Kinovea/kinovea-docs/source/annotation/annotation_files.rst

 Default annotation file
 -----------------------
-To automatically import a specific annotation file into every video, use Options > Preferences > Playback > General > Default annotation file, and point it to the KVA file you want to be loaded.
+To automatically import a specific annotation file into every video, use :menuselection:`Options --> Preferences --> Playback --> General --> Default annotation file…`, and point it to the KVA file you want to be loaded.